Youth council: Asia

-In India, the Youth Parliament Program is an integral part of the Swatantrata Center and Foundation for Democratic Reforms under the leadership of Raghavendar Askani, Dr. Jayaprakash Narayan, where youth can come together, think, discuss and debate on various issues such as Education and Health, Electoral and Political Reforms, Judicial & Police Reforms, Local Governments & Citizen-centered governance, Governance Reforms, Instruments of Accountability, and Public Policy Reforms of India.
+In India, the Youth Parliament Program is the main national youth parliament under the leadership of Raghavendar Askani, Dr. Jayaprakash Narayan, where youth can come together, think, discuss and debate on various issues such as Education and Health, Electoral and Political Reforms, Judicial & Police Reforms, Local Governments & Citizen-centered governance, Governance Reforms, Instruments of Accountability, and Public Policy Reforms of India.

 In Israel there is a National Youth Council whose members are elected from 7 Regional Youth Councils, which are elected from Municipal councils, formed from representatives of School Student Councils and Youth Movements.

 In Malaysia, the Youth Parliament of Malaysia is the main national youth parliament under supervisions by Parliament of Malaysia.
 The Youth Parliament has members of the Youth Parliament elected by registered voters between 15 and 40 ages.
 Any citizen not less than 18 years of age and not older than 30 years of age can become a candidate and be elected to the Youth Parliament.

 In the Philippines, the Sangguniang Kabataan, formerly known as Kabataang Barangay (KB), is the main national youth council.
 It has a chairman and members of the council who are elected by registered voters in each barangay.
 Each chairman are entitled to become part as members of the Federation which will serve as member (ex-officio) in the local legislative bodies except for the National Federation.
 It has indirect supervision by NYC Philippines.
 Under the 2016 reform, a new Local Youth Development Council was formed to support the SK programs and to be composed of representatives from different youth organisations in the community including student councils, church and youth faith groups, youth-serving organisations, and community-based youth groups.
 "The LYDC aims to harmonize, broaden and strengthen all programs and initiatives of the local government and non-governmental organisations for the youth sector," said Senator Bam Aquino, then chairman of the Senate Committee on Youth and co-author of the reform act.

 In South Korea, the National Youth Council(청소년특별회의) is a pan-governmental youth policy organization established under the "Basic Youth Act" and supported by the Ministry of Gender Equality and Family.
 It is installed in the central and all metropolitan local governments like province and metropolitan city, and youths aged 9 to 25 are selected and operated on a yearly basis, by government(s).
 The developed policy is directly transmitted to the executive branch and accepted or rejected.
 Currently, there are about 70 people in the center and 430 people in metropolitan local governments.
 Central Council established in 2004 by the presidential pledge, takes a form closer to a policy advisory body belonging to the government.
 On the other hand, such youth participation organizations are established in the form of "Youth Council" or "Youth Participation Committee" in local governments at the basic level like city, county, autonomous district; as a legally mandated matter also.